🛞 Trail Mod Guide

 Daily Drivability

 The Renegade is simply nicer to drive daily.
-Quieter, more comfortable, better fuel economy (28+ MPG vs. Wrangler's 22–24 MPG), and it doesn't attract thieves who steal soft-top convertibles.
+Quieter, more comfortable, significantly better fuel economy (25–28 MPG vs. Wrangler's 22–24 MPG), and it doesn't attract the attention and minor security concerns that come with a convertible Wrangler in an urban setting.

 Price and Ownership Cost